CompaqDisc/compaqdisc.github.io/_posts/2016-03-02-test-post-please-ignore.md

 ---
 title: Hello World!
-introduction: Test Post, Please Ignore
+introduction: Well, now the blog system is ticking.
 category: misc
 layout: post
 ---

 ## Hi this is my site

-This is the **index** page.
+This is a **blog** page.

-This site is built with Jekyll
+This site is built with Jekyll and hosted by Github Pages.

+_Some JS_
 {% highlight js linenos %}
 while(1) {
-  console.log(0xff)
+  console.log("It Works!");
+  console.log("Hello World!");
 }
 {% endhighlight %}